wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 # Operational overview

 The OPC UA EDS adapter conforms to the OPC UA specification for operation.
-The adapter must be configured for it to create streams and collect data.
+Once an instance of the adapter is defined in the system components configuration, it must be configured for it to create streams and collect data.

 ## Adapter configuration

-For the OPC UA EDS adapter to start data collection, configure the adapter by defining the following:
+For an OPC UA EDS adapter instance to start data collection, configure the adapter by defining the following:

-- Data source: Provide the OPC UA data source from which the adapter should collect data.
+- Data source: Provide the connection information for the OPC UA data source.
-- Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.
+- Data selection: Specify the OPC UA items to which the adapter instance should subscribe for data.
-- Logging: Set up the logging attributes to manage the adapter logging behavior.
+- Logging: Set up the logging behavior for the adapter instance.

 For more information, see [Data source configuration](xref:OPCUADataSourceConfiguration) and [Data selection configuration](xref:OPCUADataSelectionConfiguration).
 For more information on how to configure logging, see [Component-level logging configuration](xref:ComponentLoggingConfiguration).